rakhiPurwar/rakhiPurwar/README.md

 ### Hi there 👋

-I'm a pre final year CSE Student at BMS Institute of Technology, Bangalore.
+I'm a pre-final year CSE Student at BMS Institute of Technology, Bangalore.
 I am trying out my hands at the new innovations & research in the field of Machine Learning, Deep Learning and AI.
-I have just started contributing to open source and was a participant at **GirlScript Summer of Code 2020**.
+I have just started contributing to open source and looking forward to contributing more.
 I am a firm believer of lifelong learning which is an essential aspect of thriving as a software engineer which I aspire to become :dizzy:

 ***